 Minimum budgets for Danish families ~ Jens Bonke and Anders Eiler Wiese Christensen

-The Swedish Consumer Agency’s calculations of reference values: for some of the most common household expense categories ~ Malin Lindquist Skogar and Ingrid Eriksson
+The Swedish Consumer Agency’s calculations of reference values for some of the most common household expense categories ~ Malin Lindquist Skogar and Ingrid Eriksson

-Part 3: Cross-national & Comparative Perspectives;
+Part III: Cross-national and Comparative Perspectives;

-Applying the minimum income standard in diverse national contexts ~ Matt Padley and Abigail Davis;
+Applying the Minimum Income Standard in diverse national contexts ~ Matt Padley and Abigail Davis

-The steep and winding road to comparable reference budgets in Europe ~ Tim Goedemé;
+The steep and winding road to comparable reference budgets in Europe ~ Tim Goedemé

-Adequate income in Portugal: a comparison of two estimation methods ~ José A. Pereirinha, Elvira Pereira, Francisco Branco, Dália Costa and Inês Amaro;
+Adequate income in Portugal: a comparison of two estimation methods ~ José A. Pereirinha, Elvira Pereira, Francisco Branco, Dália Costa and Inês Amaro

-Basic needs budgets in policy and practice ~ Gordon M. Fisher;
+Basic needs budgets in policy and practice ~ Gordon M. Fisher

-Minimum income standards in the basic income debate ~ Malcolm Torry;
+Minimum Income Standards in the Basic Income debate ~ Malcolm Torry

-Minimum income standards and reference budgets, past, present, future? ~ Christopher Deeming.
+Minimum income standards and reference budgets: past, present, future? ~ Christopher Deeming.